-Of particular interest were animals with large eyes that live on the sea floor in the aphotic zone.
+This activity allows students to explore the nature of light, ask what happens to light as it passes through the ocean and speculate on how deep-sea animals deal with living in the dark.
 Many animals that swim in open water (pelagic) in the mesopelagic or twilight zone have large eyes relative to their body size.
 Large eyes capture what little light is available.
 As depth increases below the mesopelagic, eye size in many organisms decreases.
 For example, two species of bristlemouths, Gonostoma denudatum, a mid-water fish, and Gonostoma bathyphilum, a deeper water fish, have different eye sizes.
 The mid-water species has much larger eyes.
 The deep-water species has much smaller eyes-the result you would expect if eyes had no value in the total absence of light.
 However, an enigma exists.
 Many animals living on the deep-sea floor sea have huge eyes!
 One possible value of vision where there is no ambient light is that some deep-sea organisms make their own light-they are bioluminescent.